HIGHHD/petadb/README.md

 pocodb
 ======

-litter orm for golang

-df dfsdf
+Just a letter ORM for Golang.